 Barry and I drove around some of Monterey and then headed down Highway 1 to find the Bixby Bridge.
 We crossed over and pulled over to look at an amazing double rainbow over the bridge.
 For Barry this was the highlight of the trip - he has had the photo of the peleton crossing the bridge up on his office wall since last November.
 We drove back six miles and geared up for a short, but cold, windy, scenic, strenuous and memorable 12-mile ride.

-the coast the off-shore wind comes at you after being whipped around the back of the river canyon that made the bay.
+As we approached the bays that cut into the coast the off-shore wind comes at you after being whipped around the back of the river canyon that made the bay.
 The result is an amplified wind and rain mix that can come at you in any direction.
 Combined with the descent coming into these bays and the climb coming out, both of which could have you in a low gear and standing and holding onto the bars for dear life just to keep forward progress, made for a calorie depleting ride.

 Finally we get to the Bixby Bridge.
 The ride over the span was amazingly wind free.
 The climb up to the rest area was a wind tunnel experience.
 We returned with the help of the wind we just pushed so hard agai